pchinjr/family-cat-photos/docs/runbooks/github-actions-oidc.md

         "s3:PutObject"
       ],
       "Resource": [
-        "arn:aws:s3:::family-cat-photos-artifacts-837132623653",
+        "arn:aws:s3:::family-cat-photos-artifacts-<ACCOUNT_ID>",
-        "arn:aws:s3:::family-cat-photos-artifacts-837132623653/*"
+        "arn:aws:s3:::family-cat-photos-artifacts-<ACCOUNT_ID>/*"
       ]
     },
     {
       "Sid": "PassExecutionRole",
       "Effect": "Allow",
       "Action": "iam:PassRole",
-      "Resource": "arn:aws:iam::837132623653:role/family-cat-photos-*"
+      "Resource": "arn:aws:iam::<ACCOUNT_ID>:role/family-cat-photos-*"
     },
     {
       "Sid": "DescribeIAMRoles",
       "Effect": "Allow",
       "Action": "iam:GetRole",
-      "Resource": "arn:aws:iam::837132623653:role/family-cat-photos-*"
+      "Resource": "arn:aws:iam::<ACCOUNT_ID>:role/family-cat-photos-*"
     }
   ]
 }
 ```
-   - Replace `<REGION>` and `<ACCOUNT_ID>` with your environment values.
+   - Replace `<ACCOUNT_ID>` with your environment value.
+If you deploy in a region other than `us-east-1`, adjust the ARNs accordingly.
 The extra CloudFormation ARN (`aws:transform/Serverless-2016-10-31`) is required because SAM expands templates using that transform; without it you'll see `Template format error` or `not authorized to perform cloudformation:CreateChangeSet` failures.
    - Add statements for additional resources (e.g., DynamoDB table exports, Parameter Store reads) as the stack grows; prefer narrow ARNs over `*`.
    - If the bucket is provisioned manually, you can remove `s3:CreateBucket` from the policy once the bucket exists.
    - If you iterate quickly, you can temporarily attach a broader policy, but plan to tighten it before production.